🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Through hundreds of different factors, you can target these similar audiences as regular retargeting campaigns, even if those people being targeted have never been on your landing page or site.

-Google Ads calls it similar audiences and Facebook calls it lookalike audiences.
+Google Ads calls it Lookalike segments and Facebook calls it Lookalike audiences.

 Once you start creating your retargeting list from your own visitors, Google and Facebook will automatically create similar and lookalike audiences for you to take advantage of.